 If you are interested in hands-on experience doing economics research, you can reach out to any professor whose research questions interest you.
 Doing research is a great way to apply the tools you’ve been learning in class, and see how economics researchers use them to answer exciting questions.
 RAs are paid by the hour.
 Another option for working on research with a professor is through Brown’s UTRA Program, which you apply for months before the work begins.
-If you are interested in becoming an RA, in addition to contacting professors directly, please fill out an application.Applications will be reviewed three times a year.
-To work as an RA in the fall semester, please apply by August 1.
-To RA in the spring, please apply by January 1.
-To RA over the summer, please apply by May 1.
+If you are interested in becoming an RA, feel free to check out the current openings.
+If you find a position that interests you, please fill out an application.
+Additional information can be found here.

 Economics tutors prepare lesson plans and meet weekly with a group of 3-5 students to help them further understand course material.
 Students interested in becoming an Economics tutor can contact Janet Peters, the Assistant Director of Academic Tutoring in the Sheridan Center for Teaching and Learning.

 This position is available to juniors and seniors concentrating in Economics (or any of the joint economics concentrations) with sufficient experience to advise students on their concentration path.
 Peer advisors provide information that can be helpful for course selection, concentration choices, internships, RA-ing, TA-ing, graduate school, study abroad, and so forth.
-As a Peer Advisor, you will work closely with both the Econ DUG and the department.
-Responsibilities will include being available to other students, holding office hours, etc. This position is compensated.
+As a Peer Advisor, you work closely with both the Econ DUG and the department.
+Responsibilities include being available to other students, holding office hours, etc. This position is compensated.

 Peer Advisors are selected on an annual basis.
 Students interested in becoming a Peer Advisor should fill out an application before the beginning of the academic year.